Nonparametric two-sample hypothesis testing for low-rank random graphs of differing sizes: Consistent Hypothesis Testing

-The above theory shows that given two adjacency matrices $\aone$ and $\atwo$, calculating the adjacency spectral embeddings $\mathbf{\hat X}$ and $\mathbf{\hat Y}$, aligning them with an orthogonal matrix by solving Equation \ref{mainprob}, and calculating the corresponding $U$-statistic, $U_{n,m}(\mathbf{\hat X, \hat Y \hat W}_n)$ yields a consistent test statistic.
-From there, one can bootstrap the null distribution of $U_{n,m}$ to get an approximate $p$-value.
-The procedure is summarized in Algorithm \ref{alg:mainprocedure}.
+A natural solution to solve the problem \eqref{mainprob} is to alternate between 1) solving for $\mathbf{\Pi}$ (given fixed $\mathbf{W})$, and 2) solving for $\mathbf{W}$.
+The following result demonstrates the properties of the global minimizers of \eqref{mainprob}. \begin{proposition} Suppose that $F_X \simeq F_Y$.
+Then with probability at least $1 - O(n^{-2} + m^{-2}),$

-To solve for the matrix $\mathbf{\hat W}_n$ in practice, we use the method proposed in \citet{alvarez-melis_towards_2019} tailored to our specific problem, in which the authors propose solving an entropy-regularized version of the problem which can be done efficiently.
+\end{proposition} Unfortunately, the procedure of alternating optimization suffers from a computational bottleneck -- the optimal transport problem is an \emph{assignment problem}, and while there exist efficient algorithms to solve any one assignment problem, this procedure requires solving an assignment problem at each iteration, which takes time $O(\max\{n,m\} \times \min\{n,m\}^2)$.
+To ameliorate this bottleneck, we propose solving a regularized version of the optimal transport problem, first proposed by \citet{cuturi_sinkhorn_2013}.
 Define the auxiliary expression

 where $H(\mathbf{\Pi})$ is the entropy of the distribution given by $\mathbf{\Pi}$.
 For a fixed $\eps$, Equation \ref{prob:sinkhorn} can be computed efficiently via the Sinkhorn algorithm \citep{cuturi_sinkhorn_2013}.
 We then alternately minimize over $\mathbf{W}$ and $\mathbf{\Pi}$ to find the solution.
-Finally, given a fixed orthogonal matrix $\mathbf{W}$, we project $\mathbf{W}$ onto the block-orthogonal matrices.
-The (Frobenius) projection is given by the following proposition.
-We summarize the entire procedure in Algorithm \ref{algo2}.